-In addition to an innovative learning and teaching approach at KU Leuven, it also offers a very international community with several thousands of international students from over 140 countries worldwide.
-It also has strategic partnerships with a selective number of top-level academic institutions abroad.
-Though the institution’s primary language of instruction is Dutch, it offers a wide range of degree programs and courses entirely taught in English at the bachelor’s, master’s, and doctoral levels of studies.
+In addition to an innovative learning and teaching approach, the institution offers a very international community with several thousands of international students from over 140 countries worldwide.
+Though the institution’s primary language of instruction is Dutch, it provides a wide range of degree programs and courses entirely taught in English at the bachelor’s, master’s, and doctoral levels of studies.

 2. Ghent University